-The assignment is usually given to assess as well as help students develop the ability to assess situations, determine the cause and gain a deeper understanding of an event.
-Aside from being a complete assignment on their own, cause and effect writing can also feature as part a larger assignment.
+The assignment is usually given to assess and help students develop the ability to assess situations, determine the cause, and gain a deeper understanding of an event.
+Aside from being a complete assignment on its own, cause and effect writing can also feature as part of a larger assignment.
 Despite the name and definition, students are sometimes required to write about the causes or the effects alone in one assignment.
 Nevertheless, cause and effect essays are of three different types:

-Don’t worry; we’ll look at these types in more details later as we discuss the structure of cause and effect essays.
+Don’t worry, we’ll look at these types in more detail later as we discuss the structure of cause and effect essays.
 First, let’s begin with the important steps of writing a cause and effect essay.

-There are views that children growing up witnessing domestic violence incidences suffer negatively as a result.
-This topic which focuses the effect aspect of a cause and effect essay explores the various ways that domestic violence affects children.
+There are views that children growing up witnessing domestic violence incidences suffer negatively.
+This topic, which focuses on the effect aspect of a cause and effect essay, explores how domestic violence affects children.

-There have been reports of people in various states turning against others whom they consider foreigners.
-For this topic, you would talk about the reasons behind this dislike of foreigners despite many having acquired citizenship.
+There have been reports of people in various states turning against people they consider foreigners.
+For this topic, you would talk about the reasons behind this dislike of foreigners despite most of them having acquired citizenship.

 This topic focuses on effects only.
 It explores the impact that poverty has on the lives of children.
-For this topic, you could look at how poverty impacts the social, psychological, physical, and mental well being.
+For this topic, you could look at how poverty impacts children’s social, psychological, physical, and mental well-being.